sandrosage/kspace-diffusion/README.md

 The LDM is based on an unconditional UNet2DModel from the diffusers library.
 The diffusion process is scheduled by the DDPMScheduler again from the diffusers libarry.

-#### Create the latent dataet
+#### Create the latent dataset

 For the training of the LDM, you first have to create the dataset.
 Therefore you have to provide the path to the checkpoints of the desired K-AE model via `--ckpt`.
+With the `--partition` flag, you can specify the partition (train, val, test) on which you want to generate the latent embeddings dataset.

 ```bash
 python extract_latent.py --ckpt <path_to_checkpoints> --partition train